tipi-build/docs/05-dependencies.md

 }
 ```

-> All configuration properties except the `@` section are available, including the option to specify build target specific source desambiguation or inclusion rules.
+> All configuration properties except the `@` section are available, including the option to specify build target specific source disambiguation or inclusion rules.

 [^1]: Unless the `-n` switch is used which then uses any previously downloaded revision